GeekGamerJourno/natural-closet-master/_clothing/charlotte-top.md

 Charlotte Top<br>$159.95<br>A line top with frill hem.<br>Raglan sleeve gives comfort around the bicep and across the back.<br>Perfect top for a big tummy or wider hips, very flattering.<br>V neck.<br>All size top 8 to 24.

-Please Note:<br>We may not have the fabrics the images are photographed in.<br>This design can be custom made just for you.<br>Choose from our range of current fabrics or your own fabric.<br>\* Click here for Fabric collection.<br>\* Click here for measurement advice.<br>Ring for help in anyway 0427556630.
-Sue or Carole are the Ladies to talk to.
+Please Note:<br>We may not have the fabrics the images are photographed in.<br>This design can be custom made just for you.<br>Choose from our range of current fabrics or your own fabric.